 LIVE Workforce: using a people focus and the breadth of LIVE’s network to address equality, diversity & inclusion challenges.

-In addition to these standing groups LIVE will put together expert groups to support our work in other areas e.g. the planned protect duty legislation stemming from the Manchester Arena Inquiry.
+In addition to these expert groups, LIVE will put together focused groups to support our work in other areas e.g. the planned protect duty legislation stemming from the Manchester Arena Inquiry.